-The aggregate data for the demographic profile of the pool of eligible candidates, as well as the case-level data/names of those who self-identified within the preferentially considered group, will be shared with the search committee.
+The aggregate data for the demographic profile of the pool of eligible candidates, if numbers are large enough to maintain confidentiality will be shared with the search committee.

-- 2) When submitting the appointment file to the AVP, Research & Innovation, you will need to provide an explanation in the CRC Internal Nomination and Recruitment Guide (available from Jay Shankar, Manager, Institutional Programs, VPRI at jay.shankar@ubc.ca) as to why none of the candidates who were preferentially considered were hired, including the process of assessment followed and where the candidate did not proceed.
-Record-level data/names of those who self-identified within the preferentially considered group cannot be shared beyond the search committee and the EIO. - 3) Each committee member should independently review and evaluate every applicant against the previously established job-related criteria.
-Members should score and rank applicants to develop their longlist. - 4) The Committee Chair should aggregate the rankings in preparation for a committee discussion of the longlisted candidates.
-The Chair should review the diversity profile of the longlisted candidates, and work with the Faculty or Employment Equity Advisor to take a 'second look' at any competitive candidates among FDGs who were excluded from longlists to ensure assessments were fair and unbiased. - 5) The Committee should, as a group, deliberate on the longlisted pool and derive the shortlist for interview.
-Departments must be able to document and justify the way in which they developed their shortlists.
+- 2) Each committee member should independently review and evaluate every applicant against the previously established job-related criteria.
+Members should score and rank applicants to develop their longlist. - 3) The Committee Chair should aggregate the rankings in preparation for a committee discussion of the longlisted candidates.
+The Chair should review the diversity profile of the longlisted candidates, and work with the Faculty or Employment Equity Advisor to take a 'second look' at any competitive candidates among FDGs who were excluded from longlists to ensure assessments were fair and unbiased.

+4) The Committee should, as a group, deliberate on the longlisted pool and derive the shortlist for interview.
+Departments must be able to document and justify how they developed their shortlists.
 The Chair should review the diversity profile of the shortlist and work with the Faculty or Employment Equity Advisor to take a 'second look' at competitive longlisted FDGs.
 It is suggested that selection committee members use an expansive and inclusive, rather than exclusive, frame when deciding on the shortlist, inviting those whom they agree are within the zone of excellence and they would like to learn more about through interviews.
 Inviting greater numbers to interview may enhance the committee's capacity to advance inclusive excellence in the hiring process.

 As with all shortlisting processes, review the applications to ensure the list does not reflect bias.
 One example of bias that may show up in shortlisting is stereotypical assumptions about the importance of an uninterrupted work record.
-These assumptions often disadvantage women, persons with disabilities, or recent immigrants.
+These assumptions often disadvantage women, people with disabilities, or recent immigrants.
 Ask yourself: is an uninterrupted work record a valid test of a candidate's ability to meet the requirements of a position?
 Other assumptions that may lead to bias will need to be discussed and reviewed among the selection committee.